 Sprinklr Service is built for unified customer experience management.
 Payment processing isn't part of the platform, and the gaps for businesses taking payments through Sprinklr:

-• No native payment processing.
+No native payment processing.
 Sprinklr has no built-in mechanism to trigger a card transaction from inside a voice call, digital conversation, or case workflow.
 Card capture has to come from an external integration.

-• Limited App Exchange options.
-App Exchange integrations exist but are typically narrow — single-gateway card capture, no multi-PSP routing, no cross-channel coverage.
+Limited App Exchange options.
+App Exchange integrations exist but are typically narrow, single-gateway card capture, no multi-PSP routing, no cross-channel coverage.
 Enterprise deployments need more.

-• No AI-to-payment handoff.
+No AI-to-payment handoff.
 Sprinklr AI++ can deflect routine queries, surface coaching, and automate ticket routing.
 It cannot execute a card transaction securely.

-• Cross-channel friction.
+Cross-channel friction.
 A customer might raise a billing issue on social, escalate to chat, and end on a voice call.
-Sprinklr unifies that case — but payment capture across all three channels needs a single payment layer that works in each.
+Sprinklr unifies that case, but payment capture across all three channels needs a single payment layer that works in each.
 Most add-ons handle one channel, not all.

-How to Add Payments to Sprinklr
+How Shuttle Adds Payments to Sprinklr

-Payment Links in Conversations
+Payment Links across channels

 How It Works